Cyclone Yasi: Australia

 According to residents in Tully, the town was "...a scene of mass devastation".
 An unknown number of homes were completely destroyed as intense winds, estimated at 209 km/h, battered the area.
 Many other homes not destroyed sustained severe facade and or roof damage.
 As daybreak came, reports from the town stated that about 90% of the structures along the main avenue sustained extensive damage.

 An evacuation centre in Innisfail began to flood as the worst of Yasi's impacts neared.
 Evacuees were reportedly hammering boards at the bottom of doors to prevent water from further entering the structure.
 Additionally, concerns over the building's windows came about as they flexed amidst winds over 200 km/h.
 In Townsville, numerous roofs were torn off buildings and sent hurtling down streets.
 Many windows are believed to have been broken as residents reported the sound of glass breaking throughout the night as the storm moved through.
-In Tully, the high school was destroyed and will need to be rebuilt.
+In Tully, the high school was destroyed and needed to be rebuilt.

 Numerous emergency calls were made by residents trapped in their homes near the height of the storm.
 However, their calls could not be acted upon as conditions were too dangerous for police to travel in.
 One reported instance was of six people trapped in an apartment complex at Port Hinchinbrook near Cardwell, who could not be evacuated.
 The building was threatened by Yasi's storm surge which exceeded 3 m.
 The group were later reported to be safe.
 Around 10:30 pm local time on 2 February, Premier Bligh stated that an estimated 90,000 structures, including evacuation centres, were without power.
 This figure rose to 170,000 by morning and officials stated that some residents may be without power for more than a month.

 The water-supply system had failed in Townsville and there was only 24 hours supply, while the water had run out at Magnetic Island in one day.